epurpur/Prompt_Engineering/README.md

 *Improvement:* Identify factors behind China's recent economic growth.

 #### L. Logical
 Logical prompts enables AI models to better comprehend the context and relationships between various concepts, resulting in more accurate and coherent outputs.
-Ensure that the information provided follows a natural prograssion and that the relationship between concepts are evident.
+Ensure that the information provided follows a natural progression and that the relationship between concepts are evident.

 *Example:* I am learning about the scientific method and don't know how to go about conducting a scientific experiment.
 How do I do that?
 *Improvement:* Describe the steps in the scientific method, starting with forming a hypothesis and ending with drawing a conclusion.